grantila/already/README.md

 ## map

 Same as with `filter`, `map` acts like awaiting all promises in an array, and then applying `array.map( )` on the result.
-Also, just like with `map`, it will also await the resulting promises from the map callback (if they actually are promises).
+Also, just like with `filter`, it will await the resulting promises from the map callback (if they actually are promises).

 ```ts
 import { map } from 'already'